-The Discrete Fourier Transform , Properties of DFT, Linear Convolution and correlation Methods based on the DFT, Frequency Analysis of Signals using DFT.
-Computation of DFT: Decimation in time and decimation in frequency FFT Algorithms (Radix 2 only), Efficient computation of DFT of Two Real Sequences and a 2N-Point Real Sequence, IDFT computation using DFT.
-Introduction to DCT and properties.
+The Discrete Fourier Transform, Properties of DFT, Linear Convolution and circular convolution based on the DFT, overlap save and overlap add methods, Frequency Analysis of Signals using DFT.
+Computation of DFT: Decimation in time and decimation in frequency FFT Algorithms (Radix 2 only), efficient computation of DFT of Two Real Sequences and a 2N-Point Real Sequence, IDFT.

-Design of FIR Filters- Symmetric and Antisymmetric FIR Filters, Design of linear phase FIR Filters using Window method and Frequency Sampling Method, Design of Optimum Equiripple Linear-Phase FIR Filters.
-Design of IIR Digital Filters from Analog Filters (Butterworth and Chebyshev)- IIR Filter Design by Impulse Invariance, IIR Filter Design by Bilinear Transformation, Frequency Transformations in the Analog and Digital Domain.
+Design of FIR Filters- Symmetric and Anti-symmetric FIR Filters, Design of linear phase FIR Filters using Window method (Rectangular, Hamming and Hanning) and Frequency Sampling Method.
+Design of IIR Digital Filters from Analog Filters (Butterworth).
+IIR Filter Design by Impulse Invariance and Bilinear Transformation.
+Frequency Transformations in the Analog and Digital Domain.